ramonfontes/wireless-mesh-book/uav.md

 ~/mininet-wifi$ sudo python examples/uav/uav.py
 ```

-In addition to create the UAV scenario with CoppeliSim as illustrated above, the script will also automatically create an wireless ad hoc network interface for the stations.
+In addition to create the UAV scenario with CoppeliaSim as illustrated above, the `uav.py` script will also open a GUI provided by Mininet-WiFi.
+At this moment you can use the CoppeliaSim's GUI to visualize the cameras on board the drones as well as use the Mininet-WiFi's GUI to visualize the signal range of them.

-You can try ping **dr1** and **dr2** as below:
+Eventually, you can try ping **dr1** and **dr2** as below:

 ```
 mininet-wifi> dr1 ping 192.168.123.2